文章作者 100test 发表时间 2007:05:09 13:34:33

 distances and to preserve them for longer periods.
 Thus, by the

-1890s, northern city dwellers could enjoy southern and
+1890 s, northern city dwellers could enjoy southern and

 western strawberries, grapes, and tomatoes, previously available